mhdehshiri/mhdehshiri.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Causal structure learning
-  - Causal Representation learning
+  - Identifiable Representation learning
+  - Trustworthy ML
   - Bayesian Statistics
-  - Domain generalization

 # Education to show in About widget
 education: